Grantham Canal: Restoration

+The Canal and River Trust applied for a Heritage Lottery Fund (HLF) grant to cover the costs of rebuilding locks 12 to 15 of the Woolsthorpe flight using volunteers.
+A visit by the Heritage Lottery Fund in November 2014 resulted in a grant of £830,000, to cover reconstruction of locks 14 and 15, which was match funded by money from the Canal and River Trust and from Grantham Canal Society.
+Work began in August 2015, and was completed by July 2018, with an official opening taking place on 13 September 2019.
+The Society were assisted by the Waterway Recovery Group, and because of the HLF funding, the project included training of their own volunteers in the skills needed to build locks.
+This enabled them to begin restoring lock 13 in 2024, the next in the flight, without the need to involve outside labour.
+The restoration is expected to take about two years and cost around £250,000.

 Restoration of most of the canal does not present major problems, but challenges are presented by the final sections at both ends.
 The original route to join the Trent has been severed by the building of the A52 road.
 A route was identified which followed the course of the Polser Brook, which passes under the A52 to the north of the canal, but by 2009, three possible solutions were under consideration.
 These pose additional problems in finding funding, since they do not count as restoration, and many of the traditional funding sources are not then available.
 At Grantham, an embankment carrying the A1 road blocks the line of the canal, and the terminal basin has been filled in.
 There are plans for a tunnel under the A1 as part of a cycle route to improve access to Grantham, and the basin could be redeveloped in due course.

 There is also a 5 mi dry section between Cotgrave and Kinoulton, which has presented problems since construction in the 18th century: gypsum in the soil reacted with the waterproof clay leading to leaking.

 In early 2005, the Grantham Canal Partnership appointed a full-time Grantham Canal restoration manager, Kevin Mann, for an initial 18-month trial period.
 He would be responsible for planning and managing funding schemes for the restoration, identifying development opportunities and the promotion and interpretation of the canal.
 The trial proved to be successful, as he was still doing the job in 2009.

 The canal and its banks between Redmile and Harby is designated a biological Site of Special Scientific Interest as Grantham Canal SSSI.